AntonStoeckl/bowling-game-kata/docs/introduction.md

 The typist must not code on their own.
 This balances the participation of all team members and it reduces the dominance of strong characters.

-*At MaibornWolff we use the so-called "strict mode" with a designated navigator as the default, he rest of the team acts as advisors.
+*At MaibornWolff we use the so-called "strict mode" with a designated navigator as the default, the rest of the team acts as advisors.
 It is totally fine to use the non-strict mode without a designated navigator, or in other words, everybody except the typist is a navigator.*

 ![Team Programming Roles](team-programming-roles.jpg)